noxthot/ss22_julia_workshop/pages/hpc/performance.md

 }
 }

+@@important
+Note that for the benchmarking we often use the `$` literal for variables to tell the Julia interpreter to use interpolation.
+This will make sure that the variable is not allocated inside the function and the measurement is more accurate, or more likely what we actually want to know.
+@@

 We can also use the [`Profiler`](https://docs.julialang.org/en/v1/manual/profile/#Profiling) package to really dig into profiling the code but this is a bit too much of a deep dive for this class, it would look like this:
 ```julia:./code/performance.jl
 using Profile